shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 ## References and Acknowledgements
 The model was implmented based on the [StyleGAN2 paper](https://arxiv.org/pdf/1912.04958).

-For the code architecture of the StyleGAN2, this [repository](https://github.com/shakes76/PatternAnalysis-2023/tree/topic-recognition/recognition/StyleGAN2-OASIS_45711110) was referred to by [4vir4l](https://github.com/4vir4l).
+For the code architecture of the StyleGAN2, this [repository](https://github.com/shakes76/PatternAnalysis-2023/tree/topic-recognition/recognition/StyleGAN2-OASIS_45711110) by [4vir4l](https://github.com/4vir4l) was referred to.